gladdjp/kintai_viz/README.md

 - Elixir (>=1.7)
 - PostgreSQL
 - Node
+- Slack App with api token.
+The app should enable the message and user scope.

 ## Installation
 1. Rename `.env.example` to `.env` then edit that file by adding your db username